 FREQUENTLY ASKED QUESTIONS

 You can be fingerprinted by the Bingen-White Salmon Police department by appointment only.
 Please call 509-493-1177 for an appointment.
-Monday through Friday 8am to 3pm.
+Monday through Friday 9am to 4pm.
 The police department is located in the Park Center Building, 170 NW Lincoln Street, White Salmon, Washington.
 Please bring picture identification and your fingerprint cards.
-Fingerprinting fee is $25.00 Payments may be made by cash, check or money order, made out to City of White Salmon.
+Fingerprinting fee is $25.00, Fee to be made at City Hall, 142 E Jewett Blvd, White Salmon.

 Payments for Bingen-White Salmon Police Department issued tickets are handled through West District Court.
 Located in the Pioneer Building, 501 Washington Street, White Salmon, Washington.
 They are open 8am to 12pm and 1pm to 5pm, Monday through Friday.
 Payments can also be made online.
 ONLINE PAYMENTS